- Start date: September

-The MSc in Advanced Residential Child Care has been developed within the School of Social Work and Social Policy alongside the Centre for Excellence for Looked After Children in Scotland (CELCIS) to support the development of direct practice and leadership in the residential child care sector in Scotland and beyond.
+The MSc in Advanced Residential Child Care has been developed within the School of Social Work and Social Policy alongside the Centre for Excellence for Children’s Care & Protection to support the development of direct practice and leadership in the residential child care sector in Scotland and beyond.

 By taking this course, you can expect to experience development in your knowledge, skills and relational capacities in practice.
 You can also expect to contribute to professional leadership, practice development and research and evaluation in your own agency and possibly beyond.

-The course is made up of different modules and you'll attend the University for six days per module.
+The course comprises six modules, plus dissertation.
+You'll attend the University for six days per module.

 You’re expected to complete the six taught modules over a 17-month period.
 A further six months is allowed for completion of a practice-based dissertation.

 Both the MSc and the Postgraduate Diploma meet the management part of the requirement for registration with the Scottish Social Services Council (SSSC) for managers in residential child care.